eflanili7881/AdobeRepackerAndInstallerScript/README.md

     - HDDOS: WDC WD10EZEX-08WN4A0
     - HDDInstallMedia: Same as HDDOS
   - For big packages like Master Collection, I suggest to put their install medium to very fast medium like SSD's if you can.
+    - Probably long wait caused by installer engine as it'll search entire unpacked install media for all proxy files it can find.
   - After that, installation takes much, much less time.
 - MSI-based assets need to be unpacked with *.mst file if it exists.
   - This is also valid for Adobe Acrobat installers.
   - To do this, run:
     - msiexec /a X:\path\to\MSI\file.msi /qb targetdir=X:\path\to\expand transforms=X:\transform\file.mst
-      - If you don't, some apps may say "source file not found" if app is tried to installed in languages other than English.
+      - If you don't, some apps may say "source file not found" if app is tried to install in languages other than English or your current Windows locale if it's supported by product that you want to install.
-      - This may also fix bunch of CS3 packages.
+      - This may also fix bunch of CS3 package problems.
 - Unpack MSI-based Adobe applications from very short location (i.e. D:\1) to avoid errors due to file path limitations.
 - Copy or move your unpacked MSI-based application for installation with 7-Zip or other archive software to a very short location to avoid getting error about file path limitations (Windows Explorer may break something).
 - CS4 and CS3's protected content can be unpacked unlike in CS5 and above, but some packages will throw error on initialization phase.
 If you look installer logs, you will see i.e. AdobeAfterEffects9ProtectedAll was failed error 1603.
 I think it's also valid for CS3.